yrxu/Tools-in-XSPEC/README.md

 - gen_table_pion/xabs.py
 - The general versions that do not need pre-calculated SEDs and the ionization balances are in the SPEX-to-XSPEC/general-version/ directory.
 Be cautious: a cut-off power-law component, instead of a specific SED, is used as an approximation.

-Cite Parker, Michael L. et al. 2019 when you use them.
+Cite Parker, Michael L. et al. 2019 and Xu, Yerong et al. 2024 when you use them.